 - 1. Administrative oversight/communication - 2.
 Focus on the health and well-being of the school community - 3.
-Communications to families about how this school year should work despite its differences - 4.
+Communication to families about how this school year should work despite its differences - 4.
 Data supports that students feel safe in most environments on campus - 5.
-Students seem to feel motivated and encouraged when interacting with staff on campus Problem Statements Identifying Perceptions Needs Problem Statement 1: There is a decrease in student attendance this year.
-Root Cause: COIVD 19 factors and a variety of issues related to the pandemic.
-Additionally, students are struggling to understand the loss of credit rules due to last year's attendance rules.
-Problem Statement 2: Damage and theft to school property.
-Root Cause: Social media challenges.
-Problem Statement 3: Increase school safety to minimize damage and theft to school property .
-Root Cause: Social Media Challenges Problem Statement 4: Increase school culture to assist in reducing high turnover rate in teachers.
+Students seem to feel motivated and encouraged when interacting with staff on campus Problem Statements Identifying Perceptions Needs Problem Statement 1: Attendance across the campus needs improvement.
+Root Cause: Student apathy regarding the importance of regular attendance on academic success and receiving course credits Problem Statement 2: Increase school culture to assist in reducing high turnover rate in teachers.
 Root Cause: low teacher incentives and teacher fatigue.
-Problem Statement 5: Increase test scores in academic areas of achievement.
-Root Cause: scores in TSIA, ACT, SAT and EOC scores Problem Statement 6: Increase CCMR and college readiness in all students.
-Root Cause: low college readiness in seniors
+Problem Statement 3: Increase test scores in academic areas of achievement.
+Root Cause: Increase the number of students who are college ready through TSIA, ACT, SAT and dual credit Problem Statement 4: Increase CCMR and college readiness in all students.
+Root Cause: Increased emphasis on TSIA testing has created a lack of focus on other CCMR qualifying areas.
+Problem Statement 5: The 2022 - 2023 school year has seen an increase in student disciplinary behaviors including tardies, skipping, fighting, and vaping on campus.
+Root Cause: Lack of all staff in compliance with the policies and holding students accountable.
+There is also a lack of adult presence during the transition periods.
+Administrators are not always visible to hold teachers accountable for transition monitoring in all areas of the school.